Eiyeron/fight-for-the-mike/README.md

 Build with Haxeflixel.
 The 4.3 release should work out of the box.
 If not, commit `1d1d6b036da5deaf614de43e6e52f28c972ca4be` was the one I developped this game.

 Note : I didn't bundle the source files for the music as it'd require the VST and stuff.
 I hope you'll understand.

+## Asset licencing

+The assets and their source are licenced under the [Creative Commons Attribution 4.0 International Public License][https://creativecommons.org/licenses/by/4.0/legalcode).
+It means that you're free to play with, but just add a reference to me (or this repository).